lukso-network/docs/docs/guides/network/update-the-node.md

 $ lukso stop
 ```

-Afterwards, you can check if your node stopped correctly.
+Afterward, you can check if your node stopped correctly.

 ```bash
 $ lukso status